optimization.py from machinable import Component class DummyOptimization(Component): def on_create(self): print( "Creating the optimization model with the following configuration: ", self.config, ) def on_execute(self): for i in range(3): print("Training step", i)

 machinable.Component as defined in the python module that is specified in the

 machinable.yaml.
-For instance, to implement a component that encapsulates some optimization problem, we could create the following source file:
+For instance, to implement a components that encapsulates some optimization problem, we could create the following source file:

-Note that it does not matter how you name the class as long as the class inherits from the component base class and is registered in the
+Note that it does not matter how you name the class as long as the class inherits from the components base class and is registered in the

 machinable.yaml, for instance:

 components: - optimization: learning_rate: 0.1

 The components base provides a variety of interfaces that bootstrap the implementation of the components and are described below.